Discussion in 'What's it Worth' started by Heavymetal, May 16, 2019.

 And yes, it was a great system to foil forgers and the penalty for forgeries were pretty steep!

-It just occurred to me that @Heavymetal posted this in the What’s It Worth” section and I don’t see any replies that address a value.
+@Heavymetal posted this in the What’s It Worth” section and I don’t see any replies that address a value.
 Were you looking for a value estimate OP?

 I admit to purposefully avoiding the OP’s question, because there’s something wrong with this coin.
 Look how detailed the stars are, then look at these close ups.
 The wear doesn’t match.
 PCGS VF35 for comparison.